ahammadshawki8/ahammadshawki8/README.md

 <p align="center">Professionally, I am very passionate about applications of Deep Learning, Machine Learning, and Artificial Intelligence.
 Python is my favorite programming language.
 Currently, I am working on a project about <a href = "https://github.com/ahammadshawki8/Hospital-Management-System">"Hospital Management System"</a>.
 This project focuses on working with the PostgreSQL database system from the very beginning.</p>

 <p align="center">I’m interested in internship opportunities in Data Science, Software Engineering, Backend Development, and Web Application Development.
 Please visit my website to know better about me.
-Send me an email if you think I am a good match for your company.
+Send me an email if you think I am a good match for your company. <br>

+<h4 align="center">Show some &nbsp;❤️&nbsp; by starring some of the repositories!</h4>
 </p>